Mito Pereira: Professional career

+After leaving Texas Tech University, Pereira returned to Chile and began training again with Eduardo Miquel.
+Pereira received an invite to the Chile Open in October 2015.
+He finished tied-fourth and was the low Chilean.
+The tournament was part of the 2015 PGA Tour Latinoamérica schedule and the result secured him an exemption to the next event on the schedule, the Mundo Maya Open, where he finished tied-ninth.

-Pereira turned professional in the second half of 2015 and joined the 2016 PGA Tour Latinoamérica, where he won the Roberto De Vicenzo Punta del Este Open Copa NEC and managed to reach the top-spot of the Order of Merit, to become the youngest player ever ranked No. 1.
-In addition to his victory, he had two runner-up finishes and four further top-10s in 18 starts and ended the season ranked No. 3 on the Order of Merit, earning promotion to the 2017 Web.com Tour where his best finish was T3 at the Nashville Golf Open.
+During the 2016 PGA Tour Latinoamérica season, Pereira won the Roberto De Vicenzo Punta del Este Open Copa NEC.
+In addition to his victory, he had two runner-up finishes and four further top-10s in 18 starts.
+He ended the season ranked No. 3 on the Order of Merit, earning promotion to the 2017 Web.com Tour, where his best finish was a tie for third at the Nashville Golf Open.

 At the 2019 U.S. Open, he qualified for his first major, but did not make the cut.
 At the 2019 Pan American Games, Pereira won the bronze medal in the men's individual competition.

 On the 2020–21 Korn Ferry Tour, he won the Country Club de Bogotá Championship in February 2020.
 With back to back victories at the Rex Hospital Open and BMW Charity Pro-Am in June 2021, he earned an instant promotion to the PGA Tour.
 He became just the 12th player in the developmental tour's 32-year history to earn the automatic three-win promotion, and the first since Wesley Bryan in 2016.
 In August 2021, Pereira finished in a tie for 3rd place at the Olympic Games.
 He lost in a 7-man playoff for the bronze medal.